 The nation's capital is filled with history, monumental buildings, and striking landmarks, but it is also home to some of the greatest shops and restaurants around.

-From Indian, Creole, Mongolian, and Chinese, to traditional American cuisine, it can all be found in the District.
+From Indian, Creole, Mongolian, and Chinese, to traditional American cuisine, it can all be found in Washington, D.C.
 DuPont Circle, Union Station, U Street, and Chinatown are some fan favorite locations where you can experience delicious food and unique shops.
 Lastly, don't forget about the many tasty dessert locations that D.C. has to offer.

-The District
+The District of Columbia